-Assigned problems come in three forms.
+Assigned problems come in two forms.

-- 1) Assigned problems from SmartWork System (40 points total).
-These will be due at 7:00am before each lecture.
-These problems will be at an easy to moderate level for you to gain a basic mastery of the material.
-Some of these problems may be based on assigned videos.
-Your top 16 scores will be used to calculate your total SmartWork score. - 2) Weekly problem sets (6 points each).
+- 1) Weekly problem sets (6 points each).
 These problems will be at a higher level than the SmartWork problems.
 Some of the problems will be written by the instructor, and others will be assigned from the book.
 Additional practice problems from the book and other sources will be recommended.
-There will be a total of 8 lecture problem sets. - 3) Graded in-class activities in lecture (3 points each).
+There will be a total of 8 lecture problem sets. - 2) Graded in-class activities in lecture (3 points each).
 Your top 11 scores will be used to calculate this total.